Honeybee Removal and Extraction Services

 Pest removal companies WILL NOT remove honeybees

-While NO REPAIRS are included in the extraction fees, we will seal the void entrance holes with expanding foam and cover any extraction openings with plastic wrapping while repairs are scheduled.
+While NO REPAIRS are included in the extraction fees, we will seal the void entrance holes with expanding foam and attempt to cover any extraction openings with the original materials (such as drywall).
+We bring framing material with us to secure the removed material back to the wall.
+There are times when this is not possible due to damage.
+When this occurs, the hole will be temporarily sealed with plastic sheeting and adhesive.

 Timeline for extractions vary.
 We try and prioritize emergent requests (having allergic family members, active bee access into living areas) with priority requests (pending sale of a home, in-progress home repairs delayed due to colony), and standard requests (bees have established a colony but pose no danger to the occupants).

-Honeybees reproduce slowly.
+Honeybees reproduce slowly when they first enter the voidspace.
 When a colony enters the home, they must first create honeycomb to put food and eggs into.
 Honeybees need 6-8lbs of consumed nectar to create only 1lb of wax.
 This can take a week or two to make any wax structure.
 Once the queen begins laying, it takes 21 days for any new bees to emerge from the colony.
 During that same period, 100s of honeybees die daily due to old age (of 6-8 weeks).
 There is no concern about a massive increase in honeybee population during the first 30 days of establishment.